TQZhang04/outage-severity-analysis/README.md

 An interesting finding was that after adding `’U S STATE’` as a feature, adding more variables that were state-specific, such as the `’PCT LAND’` variable used in the base model, ceased to help the model’s performance.
 This is likely because the values of these variables were unique to each state, not each outage.
 Every outage that occurred in the same state would share a value for these variables.
 Therefore, each of the vectors of these variables would simply be a linear combination of the one-hot-encoded state vectors.

-After some testing and iteration, the model that reached the highest performance was actually a Random Forest Regressor, which achieved an R² of 0.72 on the training set and 0.44 on the test set.
-We believe this is due to the Random Forest model’s ability to ignore the skewness of data and not require linearization to complete its task.
+**After some testing and iteration, the model that reached the highest performance was actually a Random Forest Regressor, which achieved an R² of 0.72 on the training set and around 0.4 on the test set.** We believe this is due to the Random Forest model’s ability to ignore the skewness of data and not require linearization to complete its task.
 Below, we outline the features used in this model and why we believe they improved our model’s performance.

 - `’CUSTOMERS AFFECTED’`: As stated before, Customers Affected had a relatively high correlation with Outage Duration.
 We believe this is because outages that affected more customers likely happened to a larger power grid or had more severe causes, both of which would make it harder to restore power.
 Also, duration was recorded as the time it took to restore power to *all customers*- naturally, if more customers were affected, it would take longer for this to be true.
 - `’DEMAND LOSS MW’`: This variable measured the amount of peak demand lost in an outage.
 Similarly to customers, if this number was higher, it would likely point to either a larger outage overall or a more severe cause, lengthening the time it takes to restore power.